-If you are experiencing a situation not in alignment with these values, or if you feel your rights have been violated please contact Title VII/Title IX Officer at [email protected].
+If you are experiencing a situation not in alignment with these values, or if you feel your rights have been violated, please contact the LBNL FAIR Office at [email protected].
+Website: https://fair.lbl.gov/

 Title VII and Title IX Officer